MarioArchives/Home-Finder/README.md

 # Home Finder

-A self-contained property scraper and viewer that overcomes Rightmove/Zoopla's limited filtering.
-Scrapes listings from Rightmove, OpenRent and/or Zoopla, merges cross-site duplicates, enriches them with nearby amenities from OpenStreetMap, and serves a feature-rich UI with advanced filtering, analytics, mapping, and Telegram alerts.
+A self-contained property scraper and viewer that overcomes Rightmove/Zoopla/OpenRent's limited filtering.
+Scrapes listings from Rightmove, Zoopla, and OpenRent (any combination), merges cross-site duplicates, enriches them with nearby amenities from OpenStreetMap, and serves a feature-rich UI with advanced filtering, analytics, mapping, and Telegram alerts.
 ### Light and Dark mode support

 <table>